hchamane/CIAT/README.md

 ### Country Comparison
 1. Navigate to the "Compare" page
 2. Select countries to compare
-3. View visualizations of cultural dimensions and cultural distances
+3. View visualisations of cultural dimensions and cultural distances
 4. Identify potential areas of cultural conflict or synergy

 ### Model Training